529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 The financial aid impact of your savings vehicle can be worth thousands of dollars per year.
 The FAFSA formula treats different account types very differently:

-The difference is stark: $100,000 in a UTMA account reduces aid by $20,000 per year, while the same amount in a parent-owned 529 reduces aid by only $5,640.
-And $100,000 in a parent's Roth IRA has zero impact on financial aid.
+The difference is stark: $100,000 in a UTMA account can add $20,000 to the student asset contribution, while the same amount in a parent-owned 529 is handled on the parent asset side of the formula.
+A parent's Roth IRA balance is not reported as an asset on the FAFSA, though withdrawals can create later income issues.
 This is why asset positioning — holding savings in the right type of account — is one of the most impactful financial aid strategies.
 Use our SAI calculator to model how different account types affect your expected contribution.

 Optimal Savings Strategy by Family Situation